Boeing's last 747 to roll out of Washington state factory

-SEATTLE — After more than half a century, Boeing is set to roll its last 747 out of a Washington state factory on Tuesday.
+SEATTLE — After more than half a century, the last Boeing 747 rolled out of a Washington state factory on Tuesday.

 It took more than 50,000 Boeing employees less than 16 months to churn out the first 747.
 The company has completed 1,573 more since then.